Remco Balk: Cambuur

 Balk was sent on a one-season loan to Eredivisie club Cambuur on 2 June 2022.
 The deal did not include an option to buy.
 After signing, Balk stated that he had signed with Cambuur because he wanted to play regularly and enjoy football again, as his opportunities at FC Utrecht had become limited.
 He made 30 league appearances that season, of which most were as a substitute, as Cambuur suffered relegation to the Eerste Divisie at the end of the season.

 On 28 June 2023, Balk moved to Cambuur on a permanent deal and signed a two-year contract with an option for the third year.
 In his second season at the club, he established himself as a starter in manager Henk de Jong's lineup.
 Balk had disciplinary problems during the 2023–24 season, matching a negative division record with 13 yellow cards.
 Thereby, he tied the record of 13 yellow cards previously set by Sander Duits in the 2008–09 season and Philippe Liard in the 2010–11 season.

+Balk left Cambuur at the end of the 2025–26 season, which culminated in promotion to the Eredivisie.